HindAlfawwaz/STEDI-Human-Balance-Analytics/README.md

-#  STEDI Human Balance Analytics Project
+#  Data Pipelines with Airflow

 ## Project Introduction
 In this project, As a data engineer for the STEDI team, data lakehouse solution will be built for sensor data that trains a machine learning model.